spectrasecure/arise/docs/creating-arise-pages.md

 ## Creating New Pages

 To create a new page, simply create a folder and make an `index.md` file with an Arise metadata header at the very top of the file.
-A standard Arise metadata header looks something like this:
+A standard Arise metadata header looks like this:

 ```
 <!-- BEGIN ARISE ------------------------------